Observing geometry of quantum states in a three-level system: Detailed Theoretical Information

+Notice that $H$ is fully parameterized by $( h_1,\cdots, h_n)$ in terms of the operator set $\mathcal{F}$.
+We thus represent the Hamiltonian by the parameter vector $\vec h = (h_1,\cdots, h_n)$.
 Observe that $\vec h = (h_1,\cdots, h_n)$ has the same eigenspaces with $-\vec h$ and the eigenvalues differ from one anther with a constant $-1$.
-In other words, the ground state of $\vec h$ becomes the highest excited states of $-\vec h$.
-Since $\vec h$ and $-\vec h$ are all in $\mathbb{R}^n$, the image of ground states of such class of $H$ ($H = \sum_{i=1}^n h_iF_i$) is the same as the image of highest excited states of $H$.
-The same discussion could be extended to the second excited states and the second highest excited states etc. Therefore, one only need to study $\lceil \frac d2 \rceil$ levels of the eigenspaces.
+In other words, the ground-state of $\vec h$ becomes the highest excited states of $-\vec h$.
+Since $\vec h$ and $-\vec h$ are all in $\mathbb{R}^n$, the image of ground-states of such class of $H$ ($H = \sum_{i=1}^n h_iF_i$) is the same as the image of highest excited states of $H$.
+The same discussion could be extended to the second excited states and the second highest excited states etc. Therefore, one only need to study $\lceil \frac d2 \rceil$ levels of the eigenspaces and points generated by excited states are generally inside the JANR, apart from the highest excited states.
+For example, \cref{fig:nested} is the structure of the first three energy levels of a qudit system for which $d = 9$ and the set $\lb F_1, F_2\rb$ was random generated.
+The different energy levels show a nested structure, which is simply due to the order of eigen-energies.
+As for the mixed states, it is evident that points generated by them should inside the JANR.

-In terms of geometry of JNR, people are more interested in ground states which form the boundary.
-If the ground state of $H$ is not degenerate, there is only one point $(\val{F_1}_\psi, \val{F_2}_\psi, \cdots, \val{F_n}_\psi)$ on the boundary of JANR corresponding to the ground state.
+In terms of the geometry of JNR, people are more interested in ground-states which form the surface.
+If the ground-state of $H$ is not degenerate, there is only one point $(\val{F_1}_\psi, \val{F_2}_\psi, \cdots, \val{F_n}_\psi)$ on the surface of JANR corresponding to the ground-state.